The Benefits of Dental Implants

 Complete Your Smile

-Some patients may believe that dental implants have one function only, but in actuality there are many advantages to this unique device.
+Some patients may believe that dental implants have one function only, but in actuality, there are many advantages to this unique device.
 At Lehigh Valley Oral Surgery and Implant Center, we strive to help patients understand their treatments fully, including dental implants and what they have to offer.
-Take a look below at just a few examples of benefits that patients in Bethlehem have experienced.
+Take a look below at just a few examples of the dental implant benefits that patients have experienced.

 Confidence with Eating and Speaking

 After losing a tooth, one of the most common things that a patient will experience is a little awkwardness when eating or speaking.
 After all, there’s now a large gap in your smile that can make normal chewing and speaking difficult.
 But by placing a dental implant in the empty space, you fill in that troublesome gap and can eat and speak with distinction again.